 When the interviewer is talking, you should be listening.
 Sometimes this is easier said than done, especially if you’re formulating your next statement in your head and blurt out a response without even recognizing that they weren’t done speaking.
 Practice this skill in advance with family and friends.
 When they are speaking, don’t interrupt them.
-This helps train you to do the same during the job interview.
+This helps train you to do the same during a healthcare job interview.

 Don’t Speak Negatively About Former Employers (or Colleagues)

 It can be a huge red flag for potential employers if a job applicant starts bad-mouthing a previous employer or colleague.
-One reason for this is because if you’re willing to talk negatively about a past employer, they worry that you’ll do the same to them and their staff.
+One reason for this is that if you’re willing to talk negatively about a past employer, they worry that you’ll do the same to them and their staff.
 Bad-mouthing someone else is also a sign that you blame them for your experience versus taking any blame yourself.
 Admittedly, they might have been rotten and the reason you left.
 But sharing your experience without negativity can show that you are able to be respectful at all times, and that you accept responsibility for any part that you might have had in the situation.

 Don’t Avoid Eye Contact

 Some people find making eye contact uncomfortable, especially when they are nervous.
-That said, avoiding eye contact in a job interview can make the interviewer think that you aren’t answering honestly or that you aren’t confident in your abilities.
+That said, avoiding eye contact in a healthcare interview can make the interviewer think that you aren’t answering honestly or that you aren’t confident in your abilities.
 If you struggle with keeping good eye contact, practice this skill well before the interview.
 Look the grocery store clerk in the eye when checking out.
 Look the server in the eye when placing your food order.
 Learn to maintain eye contact with family and friends so you naturally do the same during the interview process.

 Don’t Forget to Smile